moloxiao/shanblog/content/posts/qucik-start-laravel.md

 description = "My notes when I first time learn Laravel."
 +++

-# Installing PHP and the Laravel Installer
+# STEP 1 : Installing PHP and the Laravel Installer

 Install php in Mac :
 ```